Your World empowers young people to become leaders and agents of change

 This initiative empowers students to develop critical thinking and creativity, applying cross-curricular knowledge to bring their learning to life and drive change in their communities.

-Your World continues to raise the bar, demonstrating the power of education in preparing young people to become global leaders.
-The theme of this edition, “Skills for Sustainability – Equipping All Youth for the Future,” aligns with the United Nations Sustainable Development Goal 4: Quality Education, and underscores the importance of equipping students with the tools to address global sustainability challenges.
+“Your World Competition was an educational and extremely productive experience.
+We’re delighted to be crowned the national winner from Bangladesh.”

-The competition has engaged over 30,000 students over the years, driving impactful social action projects that have reached millions across local communities.
+Over the past 10 years the competition has engaged 30,000 students, driving impactful social action projects that have reached millions across local communities.
+By empowering this new generation, the British Council supports the growth of confident, creative, and collaborative future leaders.

 Empowered to lead